googol7/media-monitoring-service/README.md

 Rename `settings_default.py` to `settings.py` and edit the credentials.

 ## Usage
-Call this command on the command line : `./monitor.py`
+Call this command on the command line: `./monitor.py`

 ## License
 [GNU General Public License v3.0](LICENSE)